-We’re roughly a month into the 2022-23 NBA season, and already, we’ve seen some teams greatly exceed the expectations that were set for them at the beginning of the year.
+We’re more than halfway into the 2022-23 NBA season, and as such, we’ve seen some teams greatly exceed the expectations that were set for them at the beginning of the year.
 Others have been just as phenomenal as we anticipated.

 Both of these are criteria for the NBA’s annual Coach of the Year Award, which is generally given to the coach of the team with the league’s best record or the coach whose team most significantly outperformed expectations.